aohua/redux-state-sync/readme.md

 };
 const middlewares = [createStateSyncMiddleware(config)];
 const store = createStore(rootReducer, {}, applyMiddleware(...middlewares));
-// this is used to pass store.dsipatch to the message listener initMessageListener(store);
+// this is used to pass store.dispatch to the message listener initMessageListener(store);
 ```